victorlcastro-dsa/victorlcastro-dsa/README.md

 - 📫 How to reach me: www.linkedin.com/in/victorlcastro
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I always like to learn new things
-- ⬇️ Take a look at my `repositories` to see more of my
+- ⬇️ Take a look at my `repositories` to see more of my work
 - ⚠️ Read the `Information` repository first

 <!---